Darkonia/twitter_sentiment_analysis_for_economics/src/documentation/introduction.rst

 3. Visualisation and results formatting (e.g. exporting of LaTeX tables)
 4. Research paper and presentations.

-It can be useful to have code and model parameters available to more than one of these steps, in that case see sections :ref:`model_specifications`, :ref:`model_code`, and :ref:`library`.

 First of all, think about whether this structure fits your needs -- if it does not, you need to adjust (delete/add/rename) directories and files in the following locations: